yeoman/yeoman.io/app/authoring/file-system.md

 ## Location contexts and paths

-Yeoman file utilities are based on the idea you always have two location contexts on disk.
+Yeoman file utilities are based on the idea you always have three location contexts on disk.
 These contexts are folders your generator will most likely read from and write to.

 ### Destination context